marick/lens2/mostly_words/tutorial01-pointers.md

 iex> Deeply.update([0, 1, 2], Lens.at(1), & &1 * 1111)
 [0, 1111, 2]
 ```

+I'm going to call such functions *operations* because they use lenses to operate on containers.

 ## Lenses are all about "zero, one, many"